How Do I Know If My Dog Is Happy? Here's How to Tell—and How You Can Make Them Even Happier

 "To ensure your dog is happy, give your dog a lot of options for ways to keep busy.
 Food toys, chew toys, walks, training time with you, and playtime with you are all part of a happy life.
 Dogs who get too little of these types of activity can get bored and depressed," Bloom says.

-How To Tell if Your Dog is Not Happy
+How To Tell if Your Dog Is Not Happy

 The things that make us humans happy are not necessarily the same things that will make our dogs happy.
 While we may enjoy going to parties, hanging out at a festival, or going to a new friend's house for dinner, dogs don't.
-Not only is it unfair to force our likes on our fur babies, but it can create a stressed dog instead of a happy one.
+Not only is it unfair to force our likes on our pups, but it can create a stressed dog instead of a happy one.

 Learning to recognize the signs of an unhappy dog can be a game of opposites.
-A tired dog might be worn out from having fun—or may actually be stressed.
+A tired dog might be worn out from having fun—or might actually be stressed.
 They may avoid food—or gobble it down too quickly.
 They may appear sluggish—or they may be overly rambunctious.
 And these are just a few examples.
 Learning the signs and signals exhibited by your own dog is crucial to recognizing their unhappiness.
 While this isn't an exhaustive list, here are some signals to watch out for.